 Canada's National Arts Centre offers some of the most comprehensive and diverse programming for young artists and young audiences in the world.
 Through its educational and outreach programs the Centre inspires the young artistic enthusiasts of the country.
 The NAC will collect contact information on children over the age of 12 who participate in NAC programs, solely for identification purposes and to apprise them of other educational opportunities.
 Please note that a signature from the parent or guardian is required if the participant is under 18 years of age.

-If at any time you would like to access, correct or add to your personal information that we maintain, make a complaint regarding the management of your personal information, or be removed from any of our mailing or call centre lists for any of the NAC services, we encourage you to contact the Privacy Officer, at email@example.com , at the National Arts Centre, who will address your concerns, complaints and questions.
+If at any time you would like to access, correct or add to your personal information that we maintain, make a complaint regarding the management of your personal information or regarding our compliance with CASL, or be removed from any of our mailing or call centre lists for any of the NAC services, we encourage you to contact the Privacy Officer, at email@example.com , at the National Arts Centre, who will address your concerns, complaints and questions.

 P.O.
 Box 1534, Station B, Ottawa, ON K1P 5W1

-If we are unable to resolve your complaint in a satisfactory manner, you can contact the Office of the Privacy Commissioner of Canada, at www.privcom.gc.ca.
+If we are unable to resolve a complaint regarding the management of your personal information in a satisfactory manner, you can contact the Office of the Privacy Commissioner of Canada, at www.privcom.gc.ca.